SkylineCommunications/dataminer-docs/connector-help/connector_help/Telos_Systems_Omnia.9sg.md

 #### SNMP connection

-This driver uses a Simple Network Management Protocol (SNMP) connection to receive traps and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection to receive traps and requires the following input during element creation:

 SNMP CONNECTION: